codingUnited/python-template/README.md

-# 🐍 Python Project Template - Coding United Club
+# 🐍 Python Project Beginnings - Coding United Club

-Welcome to the official Python project template for the **Coding United Club**!
-This template provides a standardized starting point for your Python projects and assignments, including guidance for setting up your virtual environment and configuring PyCharm.
+### Hello and welcome to the official Python project template for the **Coding United Club**!
+I am John Swindell, a fellow Club member, and will be walking you through this template guide!

 ## Table of Contents